 Now obviously, there is a different range of features offered between WordPress and Shopify, but here are a few cost comparisons you can expect between these two sites:

-• You can use Shopify’s basic plan at the lower end of the budget, costing you $29 a month, along with the $10 p/m app; you are looking at an annual cost of around $468.
+- You can use Shopify’s Basic plan at the lower end of the budget, costing you $39 per month, along with the $10 per month app you are looking at an annual cost of around $588.

-• On the other end of the spectrum, the highest Shopify plan can cost you $299 per month along with the $10 per month apps, which equates to a yearly cost of $3948 for your site.
+- On the other end of the spectrum, the highest Shopify plan can cost you $399 per month along with the $10 per month app, which equates to a yearly cost of $4908 for your Shopify store.

 If you don’t need many features with your eCommerce site, Shopify can be a much cheaper option than using WordPress even though Shopify is classed as a paid-for service and WordPress is seen as open-source.
 On the other end, Shopify can work out a lot more expensive, and it entirely depends on your own personal needs.